 Police and the Crown Prosecution Service do not normally pursue cases of possession or supply involving small amounts of any drug, including ecstasy.
 Yet, when someone dies, this mitigation is quickly discarded.

-Last week, Media Studies graduate Katie Lavin cried in court after being given a six-month jail sentence for class A drug supply following the death of her friend and housemate, Joana Burns, in Sheffield last June.
-Along with a group of their friends, the pair – Joana was 22 and Katie was 21 – had decided to pool their money and buy some ecstasy to help celebrate their graduation from university.
-It was Katie who bought the drug on everyone’s behalf from a barman she knew, so it was Katie – still grieving from the death of her friend – who was arrested, charged, convicted and jailed for drug supply, and who was labelled by the BBC last Friday as the "Drug dealer jailed for providing MDMA to a university student who died".
+Last week, Media Studies graduate Katie Lavin cried in court after being given a six-month jail sentence for a class A drug supply following the death of her friend and roommate, Joana Burns, in Sheffield last June.
+Along with a group of their friends, the pair—Joana was 22 and Katie was 21—had decided to pool their money and buy some ecstasy to help celebrate their graduation from college.
+It was Katie who bought the drug on everyone’s behalf from a barman she knew, so it was Katie—still grieving from the death of her friend—who was arrested, charged, convicted, and jailed for drug supply, and who was labeled by the BBC last Friday as the "Drug dealer jailed for providing MDMA to a college student who died."

-Jailing Lavin, Jeremy Richardson QC told her: "Quite how an intelligent young woman, as you are, could do such a foolish thing is almost beyond understanding.
+Jailing Lavin, Jeremy Richardson QC [prosecuting attorney] told her: "How an intelligent young woman, as you are, could do such a foolish thing is almost beyond understanding.
 You have wrecked your future."
 Sentencing 26-year-old Benjamin Williams, the barman who sold Katie the ecstasy, to two-and-a-half years in jail, the judge said he would be "failing in his public duty" if he didn't send them both to prison: "You in differing ways have each played a role in the death of a young woman.
-You each will have to deal with that for the rest of your lives – you are the architects of this catastrophe that you visited upon yourselves.
+You each will have to deal with that for the rest of your lives—you are the architects of this catastrophe that you visited upon yourselves.
 Ecstasy is a class A drug for a reason.
 It's an exceptionally dangerous drug."